BitPassion/v2.vuejs/source/guide/components.md

 <p class="tip">Async Components are only supported in Vue ^0.12.0.</p>

 In large applications, we may need to divide the app into smaller chunks, and only load a component from the server when it is actually needed.
 To make that easier, Vue.js allows you to define your component as a factory function that asynchronously resolves your component definition.
-Vue.js will only trigger the factory function when the component actually needs to be rendered, and will cache the result for future re-renders.
 For example:

 ``` js
 Vue.component('async-example', function (resolve, reject) {